carpdiem/carpdiem.github.io/_essays/Why-Trying-to-Completely-Understand-Life-is-a-Mistake.markdown

 ## The moral of the story:

 In life, work, and everything else, look for underlying trends, use simple explanations to understand your data, and try to ignore the noise.
 Accept the fact that perfect explanations are not only overrated, but dangerous.
-If you can satisfy yourself with merely good explanations, you'll be much more correct.
+If you can satisfy yourself with merely good explanations, you'll be much more accurate.

 ---

-I'd like to thank Professor Yaser Abu-Mostafa of Caltech, and all of the staff who came together to offer his [CS 156 - Machine Learning online course](https://work.caltech.edu/telecourse.html), where I had my my intuitive understanding of overfitting from physics grounded in very concrete mathematics.
+I'd like to thank Professor Yaser Abu-Mostafa of Caltech, and all of the staff who came together to offer his [CS 156 - Machine Learning online course](https://work.caltech.edu/telecourse.html), where I had my my intuitive understanding of overfitting from physics grounded in concrete mathematics.

 I've taken some liberties with the mathematical details behind overfitting in the intuitive explanation above.
 If you'd like to understand the details of the theory behind it, any many other related and exciting things, I highly recommend the CS 156 online course linked above.